 What are you going to do when you are on your mat?
 The first question to ask is.....
 “What do my body and mind need?”

-Something active to get the juices flowing or something more soft, restorative, to quiet your body and mind?
-If you don’t know, you can let us help you find your style or use our 'Surprise me' button.
+Something active like Vinyasa Flow, to get the juices flowing or something more soft and restorative, to quiet your body and mind?
 The more you do yoga, the more you learn the effects of different practices and the more you learn to recognise what it is your body and mind need at different times.

 If you pick an online class, don’t get stuck in reading too many class descriptions.
 The nature of the mind is to look for the perfect class to solve everything.
 That class doesn’t exist; you have to make it yourself.